 If you’re looking to lose weight, your best chance of shifting pounds and keeping them off is to eat a healthy, balanced diet.
 Our guides can help you do this, offering tailored, expert advice for men, women, vegetarians, vegans and expectant mothers.

 We also have free diet plans to help you get in the habit of eating healthily, ranging from three-day kick-starts to month-long meal plans:

 Three-day Cheap & Healthy Diet Plan

 Three-day Clean & Lean Diet Plan

 28-day Healthy Diet Plan

 *Statistics and analysis from The National Obesity Forum.

-This article was last reviewed on 18 February 2018 by Registered Nutritionist Kerry Torrens.
+This article was last reviewed on 18 February 2018 by nutritionist Kerry Torrens.